-Call 911 if you are experiencing a mental health crisis/family emergency that puts you, your loved one, or others in immediate danger.
-If you do not need the police at this time, use a crisis hot line, not 911!
+If you are experiencing a family emergency that puts you, your loved one, or others in immediate danger, call 911!

-- 911 Emergency Scripts: These scripts guide you through giving clear critical information to 911 effectively
+- 911 Emergency Scripts – These scripts guide you through giving clear critical information to 911 effectively

 LAPD’s Community Mental Health Resource Guide Brochure

 This pamphlet that LAPD gives to family members to help them navigate emergencies and find resources.

 The linked page lists telephone access numbers for live help, including suicide prevention lines, crisis lines, and mental health emergency lines.